Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Trevallyn, placing the area among the bottom 25% of areas assessed nationally

-Trevallyn has seen approximately 6 dwelling approvals per year over the past five financial years, totalling 31 homes.
-As of FY-26, there have been 3 recorded approvals.
-On average, each dwelling has added about 2.3 new residents annually between FY-21 and FY-25, indicating strong demand which may support property values.
+Trevallyn has seen approximately 6 dwellings granted development approval annually over the past five financial years, totalling 31 homes.
+As of FY-26, 5 approvals have been recorded.
+Each dwelling has resulted in an average of 2.3 new residents per year between FY-21 and FY-25, indicating strong demand that supports property values.
 New homes are being constructed at an average cost of $319,000.

 Frequently Asked Questions - Development